Having recently attended a great seminar on the future of print management and mobile printing I wanted to share some of the insights I learn’t.

-Legal admissibility of scanned documents is still perceived as an issue for many businesses because they want to avoid risk at all costs.
+The legal admissibility of scanned documents is still perceived as an issue for many businesses because they want to avoid risk at all costs.

-It is the reason why businesses rely on costly paper based archiving and storage.
+It is the reason why businesses rely on costly paper-based archiving and storage.

-But the reality is that only a small minority of documents are required to be paper based and most digitised documents are legally acceptable in a court of law.
+But the reality is that only a small minority of documents are required to be paper-based and most digitised documents are legally acceptable in a court of law.

 Digital Print Management provide print management solutions designed to reduce costs.
-For further information call us on: 01234-271156.
+For further information call us on 01234-271156.

 You can also follow us on twitter, like us on facebook and connect with on linkedin for all our updates.